LeonSong1995/gsMap/docs/source/tutorials.rst

 =============

 Welcome to the gsMap Tutorials.
-In this section, we present detailed examples and guides to help you understand and utilize gsMap effectively.
-Our tutorials provide Mouse Embryo ST data, alongside three cleaned GWAS summary statistics to demonstrate the application of gsMap in spatially mapping trait-associated cells (spots).
+In this section, we provide detailed examples and guides to help you understand and utilize gsMap effectively.
+Our tutorials include mouse embryo ST data and three sets of cleaned GWAS summary statistics to demonstrate the application of gsMap in spatially mapping trait-associated cells (spots).

 Datasets used in the tutorials
 -------------------------------